frconor-ebook/meditations/_posts/2025-05-07-st-philip-and-st-james.md

 Philip was a native of Bethsaida, a little town on the shore of Lake Gennesareth, as were also Peter and his brother Andrew (John 1:44), who were probably very close friends of his.

-"One day on the banks of the Jordan, Philip met Jesus as He was making His way towards Galilee in the company of His first disciples.
+One day on the banks of the Jordan, Philip met Jesus as He was making His way towards Galilee in the company of His first disciples.
 The Master said to him, "Follow me" (John 1:43).

 That was how Our Lord invited His disciples to join His little company, just as the rabbis did with their followers.